PurusGames/fresher-training-doc/docs/2d-context/shapes-paths-text.md

 ```javascript
 context.lineWidth = 5;
 ```
 In the example the circle is drawn in blue, then the triangle is drawn without specifying a specific color and then the rectangle is drawn in red.
-Since the context stores the fill and stroke style, the triangle is drawn in blue too, without specifying this specifically.<br>
+Since the context stores the fill and stroke style, the triangle is drawn in blue too, without specifying this specifically.<br/>

 And there is another notable thing happening here.
 The triangle is not so much a real triangle.
 It is more like a rotated L-shape.
 That's because unlike the fill() command, stroke() doesn't tie the beginning of the path to the end.
 If you need a stroke of a triangle you'll have to specify three lines, not two.

 ### Draw an SVG path to the canvas
 You can stack multiple drawing operations to create complex graphics.
 But what if the graphics are so complex that drawing operations on the context don't cut it anymore?
-In those cases you can use **SVG paths**.<br>
+In those cases you can use **SVG paths**.<br/>

 [SVG](https://www.sitepoint.com/svg-101-what-is-svg/), or **scalable vector graphics**, contain a detailed explanation of an graphic.
 But instead of describing pixels, like ordinary images, they describe lines and curves.
 Just like the paths you are creating for the canvas.
 The big advantages of using vector graphics is that they can be scaled without limit.
 Unlike regular pixel images, they don't lose quality.

 You can find SVG files online or create your own with vector drawing software like [Illustrator](https://www.adobe.com/products/illustrator.html) or [Inkscape](https://inkscape.org).
-Here's an example of creating a path with the Inkscape editor.<br>
+Here's an example of creating a path with the Inkscape editor.<br/>
 ![](resources/draw-shapes-svg-1.jpg)

 Inside those SVG files you can find path information.
 It's actually pretty fun to check it out.
-It's just a long array of points with moves and curves.<br>
+It's just a long array of points with moves and curves.<br/>
 Here's an example of a small part of the inside of a simple SVG file.
 You can just open it with a text editor.
 ```xml
 <svg width="210mm" height="297mm" viewBox="0 0 210 297" version="1.1" id="svg1" inkscape:version="1.3.2 (091e20e, 2023-11-25)" sodipodi:docname="drawing.svg" xmlns:inkscape="http://www.inkscape.org/namespaces/inkscape" xmlns:sodipodi="http://sodipodi.sourceforge.net/DTD/sodipodi-0.dtd" xmlns="http://www.w3.org/2000/svg" xmlns:svg="http://www.w3.org/2000/svg">